ozguryazilimas/wp-postane/relevanssi/readme.txt

 == Changelog ==

+= 3.5.4 =
+* Relevanssi had a bug that lead to inflated relevancy scores for posts.
+* Relevanssi can now index the human-readable labels of ACF "select" fields.
+(Thanks to Raphaël Droz.)
+* New filter: `relevanssi_30days` can be used to adjust the 30 day logs to a different number of days.
+* Adding stopwords that contain apostrophes didn't work.
+* Ensured PHP7 and WP 4.6 compatibility.
+* Fixed a small glitch that could happen if a highlighted term is next to a starting square bracket.

 = 3.5.3 =
 * New filter `relevanssi_user_searches_limit` to adjust the number of user searches shown in the logs.
 * Old data check is only done on Relevanssi settings page, not on all admin pages.
 That should improve admin performance.